victorxdang/NFTDocuments/README.md

 Our final project will take any personal document and mint it to a NFT on a test Blockchain

 Here's why:
-* A non-fungible item is unique and can’t be copied or substituted.
+* A Non-Fungible Token (NFT) item is unique and can’t be copied or substituted.
 * NFT's can be used to prove ownership
-* You should implement DRY principles to the rest of your life :smile:

 <p align="right">(<a href="#top">back to top</a>)</p>